centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 `/usr/share/centreon-bi/Resources/translation/component/`.

-When the new *xxx.properties* files have been translated, go to your Centreon MBI interface, edit a job then click on the refresh button next to the language selection.
+When the new *xxx.properties* files have been translated, go to your Centreon MBI interface, edit a job, and then click the refresh button next to the language selection.
 The new language should appear in the list.

 Select the desired language and generate the report.